Updated May 2014

 After about 10 minutes walking one has to cross a shallow river, it is also possible to be put acoss with a small boat, which will set you back about 10-20 Baht.
 By the way the men sitting around at the rivermouth with longtailboats can also be chartered for longer trips, to places just off the coast where there is good snorkeling.
 A 3-4 hour trip should cost about 1200 Baht, for the boat and not per passenger.

-Walking to the southernmost end of Nang Tong Beach will take about another 30 minutes, where the beach finishes there is a short but steep path uphill leading to a restaurant (Muanlai, name only written in Thai) where one is rewarded with a breathtaking view over the whole bay.
+Walking to the southernmost end of Nang Tong Beach will take about another 30 minutes, where the beach finishes there is a short but steep path uphill leading to a restaurant (Muanlai) where one is rewarded with a breathtaking view over the whole bay.
 At Nang Tong Beach unlike in Bang Niang the main road is close to the beach.

 The Similan and Surin islands

-The Similans are right opposite Khao Lak, and the Surins opposite the mainland 60 KM north of here.
+The Similans are right opposite Khao Lak, and the Surins opposite the mainland 60 KM North of here, and Koh Ta Chai opposite the mainland 20 KM North of here.
 The Similans are about 60 KM offshore, and the Surins about 70 KM.
-At Surin, the coarals are better, and there are less people going there, except for the weekends when there are many Thai tourists.
+Similan has become very crowded, especially with Russians and Chinese.
+At Surin and Koh Ta Chai, the corals are better, and there are far less people going there, except for Surin at the weekends when there are many Thai tourists.
 At Surin the facilities for overnight stays are also better than at Similan.

 -Being picked up by minivan at the resort early in the morning to be brought to the pier